Position paper: ecosystem-based approach for Maritime Spatial Planning in the EU

 Posted on 10 March 2020

-By the end of March 2021, EU Member States are required to draw up marine spatial plans that identify all existing human activities in EU waters and the most effective way of managing them, with consideration to land-sea interactions and establishing appropriate cross-border cooperation.
+By the end of March 2021, EU Member States are required to draw up national maritime spatial plans that identify all existing human activities in EU waters and the most effective way of managing them, with consideration to land-sea interactions and establishing appropriate cross-border cooperation.
 Under the Marine Strategy Framework Directive (MSFD), EU Member States are required to apply an ecosystem-based approach to these plans, and to contribute to the protection, preservation and restoration of the marine environment.

 WWF advocates that adopting an ecosystem-based approach must apply within and across EU Member States’ borders to deliver effective nature conservation and secure ocean resilience in light of the impacts of climate change, as well as supporting a Sustainable Blue Economy.